Top 3 Best Places to See Northern Lights in Scandinavia

 Northern Lights in Finland: Rovaniemi & Ivalo

-Ivalo, on the other hand, is a Finnish village, which serves as a gateway to Finland’s southern Lapland.
-While there are not many tours and facilities available, travelers can rent cabins for observing the northern lights – there are even glass cabins, which, nevertheless, tend to be quite expensive.
+Ivalo, on the other hand, is a Finnish village that serves as a gateway to Finland’s southern Lapland.
+While there are not many tours and facilities available, travelers can rent cabins to observe the northern lights – there are even glass cabins, which, nevertheless, tend to be quite expensive.

 Getting There

-Currently, Finland’s Lapland is far more difficult to reach than Norway’s Finnmark.
+Finland’s Lapland is far more difficult to reach than Norway’s Finnmark.
 There are direct flights only from Helsinki, London, and several other Finnish cities to Rovaniemi.
 Despite that, there are at least 6-7 direct flights from Helsinki to Rovaniemi per day, operated by Finnair and Norwegian.
-You may also book train tickets from Helsinki to Rovaniemi, but it takes around 9 hours to reach this city.
+You may also book train tickets from Helsinki to Rovaniemi, but getting to the city this way takes around 9 hours.

 Comfort & Facilities

-There are also at least a few dozen restaurants in the city – most of them serve traditional Finnish meals.
-But what attracts travelers to this city is, actually, the Santa Village – the “official” residence of Santa Klaus.
-That is the reason why so many families come exactly to this Finnish region on their winter vacations.
+There are also at least a few dozen restaurants in the city – most serve traditional Finnish meals.
+But what attracts travelers to this city is the Santa Village – the “official” residence of Santa Klaus.
+That is the reason why so many families come to this Finnish region on their winter vacations.

 Ivalo, on the other hand, is a small Finnish village with a few hotels and around a dozen restaurants.
-Travelers come here in order to stay in cottage houses and glass cabins, which are situated far from civilization, offering them moments of serenity and tranquility.
-And while there are many activities available, there is basically almost nothing to see in Ivalo (perhaps, except the Wild Spirit Park).
+Travelers come here to stay in cottage houses and glass cabins, which are situated far from civilization, offering them moments of serenity and tranquility.
+And while many activities are available in Ivalo, there is almost nothing to see in this town (perhaps, except the Wild Spirit Park).

 Activities